This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 (Photo taken at the British Science Museum)

-Over 100 years later, the technology was transferred from Britain to Japan, and Japanese inventors including Sakichi Toyoda led the way in mechanizing and automating looms.
+Over 100 years later, the technology was transferred from Britain to Japan, and Japanese inventors such as Sakichi Toyoda made progress in mechanizing and automating looms.

-Sakichi was originally born in Enshu (Kosai City, Shizuoka Prefecture) near Toyohashi.
-The Mikawa region, where Toyohashi is located, is a textile production area, and the invention of the loom gave a boost to production, laying the foundation for the development of Japan's textile industry.
+Sakichi was originally born in Enshu (Kosai City, Shizuoka Prefecture), near Toyohashi.
+The Mikawa region, where Toyohashi is located, is a textile-producing region, and the invention of the loom gave a boost to production, laying the foundation for the development of Japan's textile industry.

 Among the looms invented by Sakichi Toyoda is the "N-type wide power loom (N-type loom)."

-This is a wide-width loom developed to meet the demand for cotton fabric to be exported overseas.
-Japanese kimono bolts are narrow, measuring 36 cm wide, while wide looms are about 50 cm wide.
-This size was suitable for weaving aprons, so the loom was modified to add tassels to aprons, and the N-type loom came to be used to manufacture aprons.
+This is a wide-width loom developed to meet the demand for cotton cloth to be exported overseas.
+Japanese kimono bolts are narrow, measuring 36 cm, while wide widths are around 50 cm.
+This size was suitable for weaving aprons, so modifications were made to allow for the addition of tassels, and the N-type loom began to be used to manufacture aprons.

-Incidentally, the tassels on the apron are said to have originated from the decorations used at shrines, and have a sacred significance; they are also used in sumo wrestlers' mawashi.
+Incidentally, the tassels on the apron are said to have originated from the decorations used at shrines, and have a sacred meaning; they are also used in sumo wrestlers' mawashi.

-Based on this N-type loom, the G-type automatic loom was later developed, which was fully automated and acclaimed to be the best in the world.
+Based on this N-type loom, the fully automated G-type automatic loom was later born, which was acclaimed as the best in the world.

-At Anything's Toyohashi factory, there are 10 looms still in use, two of which are Type N looms (manufactured in 1949).
+At Anything's Toyohashi factory, 10 looms are still in use, two of which are N-type looms (manufactured in 1949).

 When I visited the National Museum of Science and Industry in London, England, I learned from curator Ben that the history of the loom can be traced back to Britain during the Industrial Revolution.